Naturetrek staff at Mingledown Barn

 David joined Naturetrek in 2016 and is our resident astronomy expert.
 His enthusiasm for astronomy started at an early age when he learnt the constellations by locating the planets, galaxies and nebulae with his telescope.
 As an undergraduate, reading Mathematics and Physics, he took courses in astrophysics and became chairman of the University's Astronomical Society.
 For the past 10 years David has worked in the travel industry and, during that time, he has organised and led many astronomically themed tours.
 He has seen eight solar eclipses and spent many nights viewing spectacular displays of the Northern Lights from northern Iceland – one of his favourite places.
 David has travelled to over 60 countries on all seven continents, combining his love of wildlife and star-gazing: a recent trip to Indonesia to view a total solar eclipse provided some rewarding birdwatching on either side of the Wallace Line and a chance to observe a reintroduction programme for the Bali Myna.
 David works in our busy Operations Department, where he will be managing a portfolio of astronomical and wildlife tours to many destinations including one to witness a total solar eclipse in Chile in 2019.

-Paul Stanbury was one of the first members of staff to join the Naturetrek team.
+Paul was one of the first members of staff to join the Naturetrek team.
 He graduated in Environmental Biology from Plymouth University in the summer of 1995 and, after travelling in South East Asia for the rest of that year, joined Naturetrek in January 1996.
-He now works as operations manager and lives in the small town of Petersfield in the heart of the Hampshire South Downs.
-Paul spends much of the year based in our Cheriton office and looks after an ever-growing portfolio of over 100 Naturetrek holidays, ranging from a long weekend in the New Forest to three weeks in Madagascar.
-He is still let out occasionally, however, and leads three or four tours a year.
+He now works as operations manager and lives in the small town of Greatham in the heart of the Hampshire South Downs with his wife Emma and two boys.
+Paul spends much of the year based in our Chawton office and looks after an ever-growing portfolio of Naturetrek holidays, ranging from a long weekend in the New Forest to three weeks in New Zealand.
+He is still let out occasionally, however, and leads a couple of tours a year.
 Paul's interest in birds developed at an early age and has since broadened into a love of all wildlife.
-He has travelled widely, having visited all seven continents, but still looks for any excuse to return to western Canada, his favourite destination.
+He has travelled widely, having visited all seven continents, but still looks for any excuse to return to western Canada and the polar regions, his favourite destinations.

 A love of the outdoors began at an early age for Kerrie, when the long school holidays were spent at her grandparents’ flat in Switzerland, walking (in summer) or sliding (in winter) through the mountains.
 Kerrie’s love of alpine flowers and mammals exists to this day, and her passion for wildlife and the environment led to a degree in Biology at Durham, followed by a Master’s in Sustainability.
 Degrees successfully gained, Kerrie took off for Madagascar where she spent three months working on a conservation project, chasing snakes, chameleons, butterflies, and lemurs through the forests (to identify them!), and eating enough beans and rice to last a lifetime.
 Here at Naturetrek Kerrie now looks after our tours to Madagascar, along with others across Europe and in west Africa, and eagerly ventures abroad whenever duty calls!